HisarCS/Otto/Docs/workshop/aqui_workshop_booklet.md

 - Understand design relationships and constraints
 - Review parametric design principles

+### Exercise 6.1: Design Gallery
+Students will create variations of their house and car designs by adjusting parameters to show the flexibility of parametric design.

 ### Exercise 6.2: Design Explanation
 Students will write brief explanations of how their parametric designs work and what advantages parametric design offers over fixed designs.

+### Key Takeaways
+- Parametric design allows for rapid design iterations
+- Parameters make designs flexible and reusable
+- Geometric relationships and constraints maintain design integrity
+- 2D representations can effectively communicate 3D design concepts